Rammzes94/Requify_V2/Requify_V2/system-specification.md

   4. Automatically mark and unselect duplicates, keeping the most up-to-date version by timestamp or size.
 - **Output**: JSON of filtered file list for downstream parsing.

-## 4. Secondary Embedding Similarity Scan
+## 4. Incremental Embedding Similarity Scan
-- **Vector Store**: PostgreSQL with vector extension (e.g., pgvector).
+- **Vector Store**: LanceDB for efficient vector-based similarity search.
 - **Process**:
+  1. Pre-check each new document against existing content before saving.
-  1. Embed each page or chunk and store vectors in PostgreSQL.
+  2. Embed each page and compare with existing vectors to detect duplicates.
-  2. Run similarity queries (threshold ≥0.9) directly in the database to detect redundant content.
-  3. Automatically flag or remove outdated or redundant content, retaining the most recent.
+  3. Use cosine similarity with threshold ≥0.99 to identify duplicate pages.
+  4. Skip duplicate pages, add only unique content to the database.
+  5. For updated versions of existing documents, overwrite the old versions.
-- **Integration**: This pass further refines the set of documents/segments for final requirement extraction.
+- **Integration**: This check ensures only unique content is processed for requirement extraction.

 ## 5. Parsing & Embedding Pipeline
 - **Vision-LLM** for direct PDF parsing.
 - **Conversion**: DOC/DOCX/PPT/PPTX → PDF → PNG.
 - **Extraction**: Text from raw documents and generated images.
-- **Embeddings**: Store both text embeddings and vision embeddings for each chunk in PostgreSQL.
+- **Embeddings**: Store both text embeddings and vision embeddings for each chunk in LanceDB.
+- **Process Flow**: Parse one document at a time → Check for duplicates → Save to database → Extract requirements.

 ## 6. Fixed Extraction Schema
 Every extracted requirement shall include: